People

 Title/Position

-Administrative Services Coordinator, Division of Interdisciplinary Programs
+Administrative Services Specialist, Division of Interdisciplinary Programs

-Tracy Meginnis is the Administrative Services Coordinator for the Division of Interdisciplinary Programs.
+Tracy Meginnis is the Administrative Services Specialist for the Division of Interdisciplinary Programs.
 Tracy received an M.F.A. in Fiction from New Mexico State University and has a background as an editor, writing instructor, English Language Arts test developer, and research project manager.

 Elizabeth Rodriguez Fielder, Ph.D.